TrellixVulnTeam/swahilipython_SCMU/Doc/library/cgi.rst

 .. function:: parse(fp=None, environ=os.environ, keep_blank_values=False, strict_parsing=False)

-   Parse a query in the environment or from a file (the file defaults to ``sys.stdin``).
+   Parse a query in the environment or kutoka a file (the file defaults to ``sys.stdin``).
 The *keep_blank_values* and *strict_parsing* parameters are passed to :func:`urllib.parse.parse_qs` unchanged.